TI-99/4A: Discontinuation

 Some observers predicted after the second quarter's loss that the 99/4A would not be able to recover; even if the company did not plan to discontinue the computer, the fear that it would become orphaned technology might cause retailers to avoid ordering inventory.
+The computer's price likely also affected TI's razor-and-blades strategy; InfoWorld asked, "Do you really think a person who is serious about joining the ranks of home-computer owners will want to spend $49.95 for a program to run on a $99 computer?"
 Others thought that TI could sell excess inventory and continue producing the computer.
 After losing after taxes in the third calendar quarter of 1983, TI announced plans to discontinue the 99/4A, while continuing to sell the TI Professional MS-DOS-compatible computer.
 (TI stock rose by 25% after the announcement, because the company's other businesses were strong.)
 With another TI price cut, retailers sold remaining inventory of the former computer during Christmas for $49.
-The 90 Child World stores quickly sold over 40,000 computers at a price referred to as "nearly a stocking stuffer" in a Times article.
+The 90 Child World stores quickly sold over 40,000 computers at a price referred to as "nearly a stocking stuffer" by the Times.
+By January 1984 the 99/4A was reportedly almost impossible to find in stores.
+Consumers also bought up remaining software and accessories, also discounted.

 A total of 2.8 million units were shipped before the TI-99/4A was discontinued in March 1984, perhaps the largest installed base among all personal computers.
 The 99/4A became the first in a series of home computers to be orphaned by their manufacturer over the next few years, along with the Coleco Adam, Mattel Aquarius, Timex Sinclair 1000, and IBM PCjr.